HOW A DALLAS CAR ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 Sideswipe collisions happen when one car swipes the side of another, going in the same or opposite directions.
 When sidewise collisions happen on the passenger side of the vehicle, they can cause serious injuries to the vehicle’s occupants, especially if they happen at high rates of speed.
 Most sideswipe accidents happen against oncoming traffic.
 In minor cases, a sideswipe accident can scrape the paint off cars or cause broken mirrors.

-You’ve been involved in a car accident; you’re unsure of your rights and how you might even recover compensation for your losses.
+You’ve been involved in a car accident; probably you’ve even been injured on the scene of the accident.
+Even worse, you may be unsure of how to file a personal injury claim and how you might even recover compensation for your losses.
 Knowing your rights after a collision can protect your right to compensation if another driver is found liable for the accident.
 Additionally, take the following steps directly after the accident occurs:

 - Call 911 and remain on the scene.